aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 ```
 {% endcode %}

-It will work as if you were having the following content in `app.html`:
+It will work as if you have the following content in `app.html`:

 {% code title="app.html"%}
 ```html